-- sive economic zone, or if it becomes established throughout the exclusive economic zone, or if it spreads to New Zealand; and - it is in the public interest that action be taken immediately in an attempt to eradicate or manage the organism. - (2) The exemption of an action under subsection (1) may last for up to 20 working - (3) Before making a decision under subsection (1), the responsible Minister - must consult the Authority (to the extent that is possible in the circumstances); and - (b) may consult such other persons as the responsible Minister considers are representative of the persons likely to be affected by the eradication or management attempt. - (4) If an exemption is granted under subsection (1) or continued by regulations made under section 7D, Part 2 of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 does not apply to the action while the exemption continues. - (5) After the exemption ends, - the provisions of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 apply to the action and its adverse effects to the same extent as those provisions would have applied but for the exemption; and - the responsible Minister must remedy or mitigate the adverse effects to (b) which the provisions of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 would have applied if not for the exemption.
+- (b) may consult such other persons as the responsible Minister considers are representative of the persons likely to be affected by the eradication or management attempt. - (4) If an exemption is granted under subsection (1) or continued by regulations made under section 7D, Part 2 of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 does not apply to the action while the exemption continues. - (5) After the exemption ends,- - (a) the provisions of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 apply to the action and its adverse effects to the same extent as those provisions would have applied but for the exemption; and - (b) the responsible Minister must remedy or mitigate the adverse effects to which the provisions of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 would have applied if not for the exemption.